malbernaz/vue-data-table/README.md

 ### How long did you spend on the test?
 Would you do anything differently if you had more time?

 I took 4 days to finish the components and write the tests.
-If I had more time I would add more features such as async search.
+If I had more time I would add more features such as pagination.

 ### In what ways would you adapt your component so that it could be used in many different scenarios where a data table is required?